omc8db/dumbsearch/Readme.md

 **A:** Yes.

-**Q:** But isn't using a real database and incremental search more efficient?
+**Q:** But isn't using a real data structure and incremental search more efficient?

-**A:** Yes.
-But it's also not happening in 60 lines of python.
+**A:** That's actually not guaranteed on modern hardware.
+Searching a continuous block of memory is very friendly to CPU cache, the branch predictor and vectorization.
+Pointer chasing around a data structure is not.
+Subjectively this program has felt faster than any other search tool on every machine I've tested it on.

 **Q:** Why did you use ugly old TK instead of a modern framework like QT / GTK / Electron?

-**A:** They're not in the standard library and they're not happening in 60 lines of python.
+**A:** They're not in the standard library and they're not happening in 100 lines of python.

 **Q:** Is this a *good* tool?